 Did you know heavy equipment today can connect with advanced data analytics systems that offer valuable information on your machine’s productivity levels?
 With machine operating data, you and your operators can know when people are running machines at their peak intended performance or when they are managing their tasks incorrectly.
 This type of technology can also alert operators to any safety issues that could cause devastating accidents and costly delays.
 This type of insight can give contractors and equipment operators the peace of mind in knowing they’re producing high-quality work, safely.

 Using machine data-gathering technology, operators can also program the equipment to automate repetitive tasks like grading, which they can do faster and with fewer passes.
 Machine data also lets operators know when their equipment has reached maximum safe payload, so they can move more material in fewer cycles.
 Machine automation is vital for any contractor looking to increase equipment productivity through higher work efficiency.

 Having access to equipment data is a true competitive advantage that gives you an exact solution for maximizing productivity to improve your bottom line.
-You can find all this tech and more in Cat Connect.
 Whatever productivity means to you, you can achieve it with Cat Connect Technology and Services.

 Contractors have more opportunity to stay productive today than ever before.
 Reputable machinery manufacturers like Cat provide operators with valuable machine operating data so contractors can know how to get the most from their equipment.
 Cat Connect represents a new wave of construction technology that allows customers to harness real-time, intelligent data to make smarter decisions about productivity.
 All Cat operators can now stay connected with Cat’s mobile app, so you have key analytics right at your fingertips.